Should I Do Cardio Before or After Weight Training?

 2.Low-Intensity

-Here’s the thing: You can do cardio and weights back-to-back.
-It mainly depends on your goals, and your favorite activity.
+Here's the thing: you can do cardio and weights back to back.
+It mainly depends on your goals, and your favourite activity.

 If you love your Zumba dance class and want to use it as motivation to get through your weights workout, do it after.
 If you love running and are counting down the minutes to get going, do cardio first and weights after.
 If you've done a heavy leg day and need something to help you cool-down, follow it up with some lower-intensity cardio.